Spacecpp/AntsRemake/README.md

 * animations.txt: allow modifiying a few animations.

 # Compiling
 The project is developed in C++ using my custom game library [Alegrinho](https://github.com/Spacecpp/Alegrinho).
+Download and extract the source.
+You will also need [GLM](https://github.com/g-truc/glm).
 Run the IDE of your choice and create a project and setup the search paths to point to the library source and pass -lAlegrinho to the linker.
 Currently it was compiled only on Windows using MinGW.
 I'm not sure if it is ready for other compilers/platforms.